microsoft/FluidFramework/docs/content/docs/recipes/signals.md

 ## FocusTracker

-Let's now take a look at how the `FocusTracker` class uses the `Signaler` DataObject to achieve the second form of user presence within the application.
+Let's now look at how the `FocusTracker` class uses the `Signaler` DataObject to achieve the second form of user presence within the application.

 The class defines the `focusSignalType` that will be sent and listened to the connected clients when there is a presence change: